Nobody wants to get into a car accident while on vacation. Unfortunately, car accidents can happen to anyone.

 These are a few important things that you should know if you get into a car accident while visiting West Virginia:

-Although there may be some exceptions which will allow you to file elsewhere, it is highly probable that you will need an attorney from West Virginia to help you in pursuing your claim for compensation.
-This fact is something that most people fail to realize until they are back in their home state.
+3. Expect that you will need an attorney practicing in West Virginia.
+Although there may be some exceptions which will allow you to file elsewhere, it is likely that you will need West Virginia attorney to file your claim here.
+A lawyer from another state who is

 not licensed here cannot file your claim in West Virginia.